IMCF-Biocev/Tavakoli2022/README.md

 # Tracing and measurements of axons during development
 The project measures axonal growth speed and direction during development.
-Conducted at IMCF Biocev in collaboration with Mitra Tavakoli of the Biotechnology and Biomedicine Centre, Academy of Sciences of the Czech Republic and Charles University.
+Conducted at IMCF Biocev in collaboration with Mitra Tavakoli, Institute of Biotechnology of the Czech Academy of Sciences.
+## Organization

 | Time | Coordinate of the tip node | Growth in length ($\mu m$) | Speed from $t_{i}$ to $t_{i+1}$ ($\mu m$/ minute) | Total speed during all time | Angle change |
 | --- | --- | --- | --- | --- | --- |